Rate Ceiling definition

 Rate Ceiling means a cents per gallon upper limit on the tax rate determined by the department and imposed on gasoline or diesel fuel under section 8(1)(a) and (b).
 Beginning with the rate in effect on October 1, 2015, rate ceiling means, for each rate determined under section 8(1), the sum of the rate floor for the applicable period plus 5 cents per gallon.

 Rate Ceiling.
-The maximum per annum Mortgage Interest Rate permitted under the related Mortgage Note and indicated on the Mortgage Loan Schedule.
-Rating Agency: Each of Fitch and S&P. If either such organization or a successor is no longer in existence, "Rating Agency" shall be such nationally recognized statistical rating organization, or other comparable Person, as is designated by the Depositor, notice of which designation shall be given to the Trustee, the Master Servicer and the Securities Administrator.
+The maximum per annum Mortgage Interest Rate permitted under the related Mortgage Note.
+Rating Agency: Each of S&P and Fitch.
+If any such organization or a successor is no longer in existence, "Rating Agency" shall be such nationally recognized statistical rating organization, or other comparable Person, as is designated by the Depositor, notice of which designation shall be given to the Certificate Administrator and the Trustee.
 References herein to a given rating or rating category of a Rating Agency shall mean such rating category without giving effect to any modifiers.

 Rate Ceiling.
 Any lifetime maximum interest rate specified in a Mortgage Note.